malda-protocol/malda-lending/docs/src/src/mToken/mErc20.sol/abstract.mErc20.md

 ### addReserves

-The sender adds to reserves
+The sender adds to reserves.

 ```solidity